1. Heard on the Street – Transaction Cost or Liquidity Cost

 4. DQT’s Innovative Approach and Model: DQT-TCM-US-EQ

 DQT faces off against the curse of Low SNRs in an innovative way.
 The model is based on our non-public and non-published proprietary research results.
 Such efforts reflect the spirit of “Deep” in “Deep QuanTech,” even for areas traditionally deemed well understood or well done in the financial world.
-As revealed earlier, the perception of “well done” is no more than a blinded illusion.
-TCM research is far from being done in reality.
+As revealed earlier, the perception of “well done” is no more than just a wishful illusion.
+TCM research is far from maturity.

 (Asset Class) For this initial phase, DQT’s TCM models only cover equities, which is the most liquid and well-regulated asset class, as compared with credits or commodities for example.

 (Scoping) Due to the high idiosyncrasies associated with trading illiquid securities, we have narrowed down our focus only to relatively more liquid securities.
-Our model requires a security to have a more transparent price-discovery process.
-Hence in the future, we shall be able to release TCM models for most liquid asset classes and securities, like futures or liquid cryptos for example.
+Our model only requires a security to have a more transparent price-discovery process.
+Hence in the future, we shall be able to release TCM models for many liquid asset classes and securities, like rates, futures, liquid FICC ETFs, or liquid cryptos for example.

 (Unique Approach) Our TCM models are based on our non-published/non-public proprietary research and framework.
 It excels not merely via Machine Learning (ML), as one would naively bet on in this AI age.
-Yes, in this age it is not uncommon that anything tagged with the fashion name of ML or AI can be re-marketed as a brand-new product.
-But not here for TCM – ML does not improve much, as discussed in the preceding section.
+It is not uncommon that anything tagged with the fashion name of ML or AI can be re-marketed as a brand new product.
+But TCM is different.
+Machine Learning does not improve much as revealed in the preceding section.

 (Try Out the Model GUI) Please try out the GUI for Model DQT-TCM-US-EQ.